Pride is Self-centredness (updated 2024/10/08)

 "Pride."
 Merriam-Webster.com.
 Merriam-Webster, n.d.
 Web.
 15 Apr.
 2016.

-It seems evident that the middle definition, "a feeling that you [and your needs]are more important or better than other people" is the attribute which the Bible warns us of.
+It seems evident that the middle definition, "a feeling that you [and your needs] are more important or better than other people," is the attribute that the Bible warns us of.

-Pride then is self-centeredness, selfishness, self-focus, self-worship, the"feeling that you are more important or better than other people."
+Pride is centeredness, selfishness, self-focus, self-worship, and the "feeling that you are more important or better than other people."
+Pride prevents service to others.

 When I've observed animals, even those who mate for life, they work to ensure they have their needs met ahead of their mate.
-They fight others off the kill, the seeds, or the dish of food until they have fed or gorged themselves only then will they allow others to feed.
+They fight others off their kill, the seeds, or their dish of food until they have fed or gorged themselves.
+Only then will they allow others to feed.

 God created us in His image and likeness.
-God has, throughout the Bible, presented Himself as giving, caring for others more than Himself even to death:
+God has, throughout the Bible, presented Himself as giving and caring for others more than Himself, even to death:

 For God so loved the world, that He gave His only begotten Son (John 3:16)